 East Side / City Center has the amazing distinction of housing more same sex couples living together than 98.6% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-In addition, one of the unique characteristics of the East Side / City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.4% of the neighborhoods in America.
+In addition, the East Side / City Center neighborhood stands out for having an average per capita income lower than 96.4% of the neighborhoods in the United States.

 More people in East Side / City Center choose to walk to work each day (11.8%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.